sharing recipes from one generation to the next

 170mls of filtered water

-8-9pm Measure the ingredients into a large mixing bowl in the above order.
-Mix to a shaggy dough, cover loosely with plastic and put in the fridge for 20 minutes.
+Measure the ingredients into a large mixing bowl in the above order.
+Mix to a shaggy dough, cover loosely with plastic or a damp tea towel..

-When the oven reaches temperature, tip the dough onto a sheet of baking paper and if you like, spray it with water, sprinkle with seeds, or else just slash the top of the loaf with a serrated edged knife.
+When the oven reaches temperature, tip the dough onto a sheet of baking paper and slash the top of the loaf with a sharp blade.

 Cool on a wire rack.
 Slice when cold